szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Use proxy``: Routes supported outbound API/SDK connections through the proxy configured below instead of connecting directly.
 Enable it when your network requires an HTTP/SOCKS proxy or when you deliberately want provider traffic to use one.
 Default: False.

 * ``Proxy address``: Specifies the proxy URL used by supported API clients when ``Use proxy`` is enabled.
 It may include the scheme, host, port, and optional credentials, for example ``http://proxy.example.com`` or ``socks5://user:pass@host:port``.

+* ``Application environment (os.environ)``: Defines environment variables that PyGPT adds to its process environment during startup.
+Use this for provider SDKs, local model servers, proxies, or integrations that read configuration from environment variables.

 * ``Memory Limit``: Sets the memory threshold used by the renderer memory-management logic.
 When the renderer exceeds the configured threshold, PyGPT attempts to release renderer resources; set ``0`` to disable this mechanism.
 Accepted formats include ``3.5GB``, ``2GB``, ``2048MB`` and raw byte values; the minimum enabled limit is 2 GB.
 Default: 2.5GB.